 One of the new features in Windows 10 is the large search box on the taskbar.
-The search box sits right of the Start button and is house for the digital personal assistant Cortana.
+The search box sits right next to the Start button and is the house for the digital personal assistant Cortana.

-The search box on the taskbar or Start not only allows you search your PC but also helps you get results from the web using Microsoft’s own Bing search.
-When you type something in the search box, search suggestions appear in the box and clicking on one of them or clicking Search the web option will open results in Edge web browser.
+The search box on the taskbar or Start not only allows you to search your PC but also helps you get results from the web using Microsoft’s own Bing search.
+When you type something in the search box, search suggestions appear in the box, and clicking on one of the results will open results in the Edge web browser.

-While the feature is definitely useful as we can quickly search the web and launch our favorite websites right from the search box, there is no option in Windows 10 to use Google to search the web instead of Bing.
-Because of this, there are many users who prefer disabling web search results in the search box.
+While the feature is definitely useful to search the web and launch our favorite websites right from the search box, there is no option in Windows 10 to use Google to search the internet instead of Bing.
+Because of this, many users prefer disabling web search results in the search box.

 Enable Google search in Windows 10 taskbar search

-Step 1: The first step is to download and install Google Chrome browser on your Windows 10 PC.
-Since downloading and installing Chrome browser is fairly simple, we are not providing any additional information on that.
+Step 1: The first step is to download and install the Google Chrome browser on your Windows 10 PC.
+Since downloading and installing the Chrome browser is relatively simple, we are not providing any additional information on that.

 Step 2: Once Chrome is installed, you need to set it as the default web browser.
 Now, setting Chrome as the default browser is not very easy in Windows 10, at least for now.